Pro-Palestinian demonstrators blockade factory

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Campaigners are staging a protest outside a factory in Edinburgh in a demonstration against arms being sent to Israel.
+Campaigners staged a protest outside a factory in Edinburgh in a demonstration against arms being sent to Israel.

 Protesters said Leonardo UK makes components for F-35 fighter jets which are used by Israel.